 According to the National Institute on Drug Abuse, opioids should never be used with substances that cause CNS depression, including:

 - General anesthetics

-CNS depressors should never be used with other substances that depress the CNS, such as:
+CNS depressors should never be used with other substances that depress the central nervous system, such as:

 - Prescription opioid pain medicines